seandstewart/bardly/pending/problems/measure-for-measure/uncut.md

 Thus wisdom wishes to appear most bright
 When it doth tax itself; as these black masks
 Proclaim an enshield beauty ten times louder
-Than beauty could, display’d.
+Than beauty could, display'd.
 But mark me;
-To be received plain, I’ll speak more gross:
+To be received plain, I'll speak more gross:
 Your brother is to die.

 **ISABELLA**